petrasvestartas/wood_cpp/docs/mainpage.md

 # Introduction

+Welcome to the world of timber joinery with the Wood library!

-The timber joinery generation library offers an innovative approach to creating timber joints, catering to both automated collision detection methods and user-defined element connectivity.
-It provides a versatile platform for generating joints from a catalog of predefined types, with the added flexibility for users to introduce custom joint designs.
-This capability enables a wide range of applications, from architectural designs to bespoke furniture making, facilitating both simplicity and creativity in timber construction projects.
+Our library offers an exciting twist on traditional timber joinery techniques.
+Whether you're into automated collision detection methods or prefer a hands-on approach with custom element connectivity.
+With a diverse catalog of predefined joint types and the freedom to introduce your own designs, our library empowers you to unleash your creativity in timber construction projects.

+Ready to dive in?
+Check out our [GitHub repository](https://github.com/petrasvestartas/wood_cpp) for the latest updates and documentation.
+Let's build something extraordinary together!

 ![Example Image](type_plates_name_side_to_side_edge_inplane_hexshell.png "Example of fingers joints in a hexagonal shell made of plates.")